showermat/squashserve/README.md

 To decompress:

-    zsrutil x in.zsr outdir
+    zsrutil x in.zsr

 To decompress a single file:

-    zsrutil in.zsr outfile relative/path/to/file/within/archive
+    zsrutil x in.zsr relative/path/to/file/within/archive

 The encoder can also be used as a library in other C++ programs by including the header zsr.h.
 The only class you should have to deal with is `zsr::archive`.
 Use as follows: